prosefmt

 --verbose

-Print debug output: steps, scanning summary, scanner accepted/rejected with reasons, rules per file, write steps, and timing on stderr.
+The verbose output format provides detailed debug information, including processing steps, a scanning summary, scanner acceptance and rejection decisions with reasons, rules applied per file, write operations, and timing information.

 Development